Basic Information about Natural Family Planning Methodology

 The FertilityCareTM method is a standardized model of the Billings MethodTM that is typically taught in a medical setting.
 It provides couples with a defined grading system for cervical fluids.
 Because of its standardization, charts tracked in this method can be used to detect underlying menstrual cycle irregularities.

-The Family of the Americas method is a simplification of the &quotmucus” methods.
+The Family of the Americas method is a simplification of the "mucus” methods.
 The charting used includes pictures and colors instead of symbols and numbers.
 The pictorial descriptions are compared to the growing seasons of the year (seeds planted in a time of wetness grow and those planted in a dry time do not.)

 Another single indicator method is called the Two Day Method.
 Women who use the two day method ask themselves two questions every day.
 Did I observe cervical fluid today?
 Did I observe cervical mucus yesterday?
 If she can say no to both questions, she may consider herself infertile.